qrisp.QuantumCircuit.parity#

 - Returns:

-ParityHandleobject representing the parity result.
-This handle can be used as a key to look up detector/observable indices in the maps returned byto_stim().
+ParityHandleA handle representing the parity result.
+Use it as a key to look up detector/observable indices in the maps returned by

 See also